10 Best Strength Training Plate Trees

 Feature Tradeoffs

-Extra features can add convenience, but they also add current Amazon listing detail and footprint.
+Extra features can add convenience, but they also add price and footprint.
 Barbell holders are a popular upgrade because they turn a simple plate tree into a mini lifting station.
 If your squat rack or bench already includes bar storage, you may not need the extra arms.
 Wheels are another common add-on.
 Locking casters are excellent for garage gyms where you occasionally rearrange equipment to park a car, yet they can introduce a slight wobble if the floor is uneven.
-Fixed-base trees generally feel more planted when you slam plates onto the pegs.
+Fixed-base trees generally feel more planted when you load plates onto the pegs.

 Peg count is another variable.
 A traditional 4-post or 5-post tree works well for standard plate pairs, while an 8-peg design lets you sort plates by kilograms and pounds or separate bumpers from iron.
 More pegs usually mean a wider tree, so measure your available floor space before choosing the maximum number of posts.